jupiterbak/Alteryx-LLM-Connect/ui/LLMConnect/README.md

 - **API Key Management**: Securely input and manage API keys for different LLM providers.
 - **Chat History**: View and manage the history of interactions with the LLM.
 - **Customizable Prompts**: Set custom system prompts and user messages.
+- **Local Inference**: Run models locally on CPU or GPU for enhanced privacy and reduced latency
+  - Automatic GPU detection and utilization when available
+  - Configurable GPU offloading for resource-intensive operations
+  - Fallback to cloud providers when local compute is insufficient

 ### Getting Started